Limp Bizkit: How Significant Other Saw The Nu-Metal Anti-Heroes Take Over The World

 He was nothing if not resourceful, however, and it wasn’t long before he had built a band around his greatest assets: that loud mouth, the larger-than-life personality and a pouty, relatable angstiness that wouldn’t seem out of place in any high school detention hall in the western world.
 Fans willing to look closer, too, found mischief in his brash persona, and a sense of his own ridiculousness buried well beneath the surface but just pronounced enough to let him get away with it.
 Just.

-Although credit, of course, is due to drummer John Otto, turntablist DJ Lethal and bassist Sam Rivers, it was the symbiosis between Borland and Durst that kept things ticking-over – as they would discover in the wake of the guitarist’s departure, years later.
-His were riffs heavweight enough to shoulder Durst’s more awful and outlandish lyrical absurdities.
-Lyrics like ‘It’s time to pay the piper/Bums are the type of sh*t that’s in a diaper’ or ‘It’s my a*s and your perfume that make temptation hard to refuse…’ just wouldn’t fly without instrumentality that evokes the feeling of having ones face slammed into a windshield with the repetitive force of 100,000 car wrecks.
-Even less bombastic moments develop subsisted on Borland’s subtly insidious play.
-In return, Borland had a frontman who would expose his genius on the world stage.
+Although credit, of course, is due to drummer John Otto, turntablist DJ Lethal and bassist Sam Rivers, it was the symbiosis between Wes and Fred that kept things ticking-over – as they would discover in the wake of the guitarist’s departure, years later.
+His were riffs heavyweight enough to shoulder the frontman’s more awful and outlandish lyrical absurdities.
+Lyrics like ‘It’s time to pay the piper / Bums are the type of shit that’s in a diaper’ or ‘It’s my ass and your perfume that make temptation hard to refuse…’ just wouldn’t fly without instrumentality that evokes the feeling of having ones face slammed into a windshield with the repetitive force of 100,000 car wrecks.
+Even less bombastic moments develop subsisted on Wes’ subtly insidious play.
+In return, he had a frontman who would expose his genius on the world stage.

-Another of Durst’s talents – the uncanny ability to “network” like a motherf*cker – bore fruit in a era-defining cross-section of cameos and guest-appearances.
-Nobody Like You found Korn’s Jonathan Davis and Stone Temple Pilots’ Scott Weiland (who also acted as something of a vocal-coach for Durst during the making of the record) lend their pipes.
+Another of Fred’s talents – the uncanny ability to “network” like a motherfucker – bore fruit in an era-defining cross-section of cameos and guest appearances.
+Nobody Like You found Korn’s Jonathan Davis and Stone Temple Pilots’ Scott Weiland (who also acted as something of a vocal-coach for Fred during the making of the record) lend their pipes.
 Staind’s Aaron Lewis (close to the height of an almost-forgotten superstardom) featured on No Sex.
-The straight rap of N 2 Gether Now boasted DJ Premier and Wu-Tang legend Method Man – whose quality, critics have speculated, Durst never really understood.
+The straight rap of N 2 Gether Now boasted DJ Premier and Wu-Tang legend Method Man – whose quality, critics have speculated, Fred never really understood.

-That the record hit #1 on the U.S. Billboard 200 and rapidly accelerated worldwide recognition surprised absolutely no-one.
+That the record hit Number One on the U.S. Billboard 200 and rapidly accelerated worldwide recognition surprised absolutely no-one.

-There was darkness, too, though.
+There was darkness, though.
 Valid accusations of misogyny were levelled at Nookie and the band’s testosterone-soaked public image.
-It was quickly shrugged-off.
-It would be less easy to ignore the chaos that unfolded at Woodstock 1999 where that song, Break Stuff and Durst’s unsuppressed machismo provided the backdrop for mass property destruction and numerous sexual assaults.
+It was quickly shrugged off.
+It would be less easy to ignore the chaos that unfolded at Woodstock 1999 where that song, Break Stuff, and Fred’s unsuppressed machismo provided the backdrop for mass property destruction and numerous sexual assaults.
 Although oppressive heat and gouged prices had already stoked the primal, drug-fuelled gathering to breaking point, it was difficult to deny Bizkit delivered the hammer-blow that broke the festival’s back.

 Not that their momentum ever looked like slowing down.
 Responding with the unforgettable video for Re-Arranged – in which the band are put on trial for their crimes, then drowned in a chamber full of, er, milk – their ascent continued apace towards the somewhat shark-jumping excess of Chocolate Starfish & The Hotdog Flavored Water, which would drop less than two years later.
 Until then, they lived like heavy music’s unlikely kings – with success measured in the reported 16 million sales the album managed worldwide, but more enduringly in unmeasurable levels of (bad) influence on a whole generation of teens.

-“We’re coming into people’s lives at that point where music really affects you,” Durst reckoned at the time.
+“We’re coming into people’s lives at that point where music really affects you,” Fred reckoned at the time.
 “We’re one of those bands, man, like those bands [like Michael Jackson and Nirvana] were to me.
-It’s f*cking unbelievable!
+It’s fucking unbelievable!
 I’m setting the tone for someone’s life right now.”

 Deny it as many might, two decades down the line, those bone-headed kids know that without Limp Bizkit, life wouldn’t quite have been the same…